Did you know that bookkeeping is one of the most profitable small businesses?

 Other tools that you will need include a mobile phone or landline to reach your clients or team members.

-Step 3: Create a website
+Step 4: Create a bookkeeping services website

 You want to set yourself as a bookkeeper who knows what they are doing and can be relied on by businesses to help with their finances.